snaic-org/NIM-build-tune-deploy-participant/README.md

 ## 📝 Notes

+### Technical Details

+- All notebooks include presenter scripts for a seamless teaching experience
-- The Llama 3.2 1B model is used throughout for efficiency
+- The Llama 3.1 8B model is used throughout for efficiency
+- Each notebook is self-contained with all necessary setup steps
 - LoRA training takes approximately 5-10 minutes
 - NIM deployment requires pulling container images (~15GB)